 At the time, a source close to Bieber told us he was "blown away" by the track.
 Five more years of on-and-off dating confirms that!

-The Weeknd's (whose real name is Abel Tesfaye) hit song in 2017 was all about his failed relationship with Selena Gomez, with apparent references about her kidney transplant, as well as her reconciliation with her ex Justin Bieber shortly after their split.
+The Weeknd's 2017 hit song was all about his failed relationship with Selena Gomez, with apparent references about her kidney transplant, as well as her reconciliation with ex Bieber shortly after their split in October 2017.

-Surprise, another song alluding to Selena Gomez's on-and-off romance with Justin Bieber!
-In 2018, Puth fully admitted that their 2016 duet was about their short-lived romance coming to an end because of her ex.
+Surprise, another song alluding to Gomez's on-and-off romance with Bieber!
+In 2018, Puth fully admitted that their 2016 duet was about his and Gomez's short-lived romance coming to an end because of her ex.

 "It's about a particular moment in my life, when someone very close to me wanted the attention of somebody else," he explained to Billboard.
 "When I found that out and we ended it, I might have done some shady things too, and she might have asked me, 'How long has this been going on?'"